How the world’s powers are fighting over a melting Arctic

 The Arctic has generally been a region of international cooperation.
 The Arctic Council, an international body, has kept eight countries with sovereignty over land in the region focused on the Arctic’s fragile ecosystem, the well-being of its Indigenous peoples, and emergency prevention and response.

-Over the past few years, however, “near-Arctic” countries, including China, Japan, South Korea, Britain and many European Union members, have become more engaged, and Russia has become more active.
+Over the past few years, however, “near-Arctic” countries, including China, Japan, South Korea, Britain, and many European Union members, have become more engaged, and Russia has become more active.

 With the rising tensions and expanding interest in the region, the era of cooperative engagement has started to recede with the melting sea ice.